acrosson/asset_price_predictor/README.md

-# asset_price_predictor
+# Asset Price Predictor
-An attempt to predict asset prices
+An attempt to predict asset prices using python, machine learning and some technical indicators.